-A Lesson In Building Community & Superfans
+A Lesson In Building Community & Super Fans

 This brings me to Rob Gordon – my first boss at the only record label I ever worked at: What Are Records?
-What I learned there about superfans and building teams has set me up for a successful career in the music business.
-This is because of Rob’s genius around building superfans for his artists.
-Rob had an uncanny knack for understanding what later became known as “direct to fan” before many in the record business caught on and I continue to operate based on his teachings.
+What I learned there about super fans and building teams has set me up for a successful career in the music business.
+This is because of Rob’s genius around building super fans for his artists.
+Rob had an uncanny knack for understanding what later became known as “direct to fan” before many in the record business caught on, and I continue to operate based on his teachings.

-You will have a sustainable career when you understand the value of community and connectivity and harness it to grow superfans.
+You will have a sustainable career when you understand the value of community and connectivity and harness it to grow super fans.

 What Rob understood was: Observing and staying in constant contact with a rabid fan base, and nurturing them was the ultimate way to earn money in the music business, and here’s what we did at the label:

-9 Steps To Nurture Your Brand & Your Superfans
+9 Steps To Nurture Your Brand & Your Super Fans

 1. Harness Energy and Enthusiasm

-Way before the Internet and smartphones were part of our daily lives Rob signed a band called The Samples because he saw a phenomenon that was in the process of happening.
+Way before the Internet and smartphones were part of our daily lives, Rob joined a band called The Samples because he saw a phenomenon that was in the process of happening.
 Every show they played was packed with college students, screaming along to every song from coast to coast, the band was touring constantly and the word was spreading as the crowds were growing.
 The incredible part was The Samples had been dropped from a major label deal.
 Rob signed them and started recording their new album and at the same time negotiated their major label album back so he could re-release it.
 He saw that energy and enthusiasm were growing, and he moved fast to capture and create more of it.

 2. Create a P-L-A-N

 We created a long-term plan for the band to help support them.
-We had a year of tour dates planned out with their booking agency, several albums lined up on a release schedule and he had a funnel of merch to add as the band re-entered markets to keep superfans happy and buying.
+We had a year of tour dates planned out with their booking agency, several albums lined up on a release schedule and he had a funnel of merch to add as the band re-entered markets to keep super fans happy and buying.
 The team at the label met weekly to talk about the plan for not only The Samples but all of the other artists on the label.
 As a team, we each all worked on our pieces of that plan.
 If you don’t have a plan for the next 12 months of your music career you should make one.
 Plans start with goals and once you can articulate your goals, it will be much easier to build a plan around them.

 3. Build a Killer Team